AAPOR Awards

 Evaluation Process and Award Recognition:

-The Warren J. Mitofsky Innovators Award is designed to recognize accomplishments in the fields of public opinion and survey research that occurred in the past ten years, or that had their primary impact on the field during the past decade.
+The AAPOR Mitofsky Innovators Award is designed to recognize accomplishments in the fields of public opinion and survey research that had their primary impact on the field during the past decade.
 These innovations could consist of new theories, ideas, applications, methodologies or technologies.
-To be considered for the award, they must be publicly documented.
-The award can be given to individuals, groups or institutions.

 Past Award Winners